This Is What “Never Settle for Mediocrity” Gets Wrong

 - Emotional balance

-And eventually, life becomes centered around becoming rather than simply being.
+Eventually, life starts revolving around becoming rather than simply being.

 The Fear of Being “Average”

-A huge reason people cling to the “never settle” mindset is fear.
+A big reason people hold so tightly to the “never settle” mindset is fear.

 Fear of being ordinary.